-Offered: Fall, Interim, Spring, Summer.
+Offered: Fall, January, Spring, Summer.
 Special Notes: Course can be repeated three times for credit.
-Credit is earned based on successful completion of the course including 37.5 hours of service learning per credit; Fee of \$25.00 per .5 credit attached to this course.
-Graded on an S/U basis.
+Credit is earned based on successful completion of the course including 30 hours of service learning per credit.
+Fee of \$25.00 per .5 credit attached to this course.

-BEL 060 · Physics of Everyday Life 2 Credits
+BEL 060 • Physics of Everyday Life 2 Credits